-Oil Prices Lower As Geopolitical Fears Fade
+Oil Prices Lower as Geopolitical Fears Fade

 Continue Reading Below

-Oil prices, which have climbed more than 30% from lows hit in June, jumped 3.5% Monday to heights not seen since 2015 after Saudi Arabian Crown Prince Mohammed bin Salman had more than five dozen princes, ministers and prominent businessmen detained in an effort to tackle alleged corruption in the kingdom.
+On Monday, oil prices jumped to heights not seen since 2015 after Saudi Arabian Crown Prince Mohammed bin Salman had more than five dozen princes, ministers and prominent businessmen detained in an effort to tackle alleged corruption in the kingdom.

 Prices were also supported after Yemen's Houthi rebels fired a ballistic missile Saturday at the Saudi capital of Riyadh.
 The Saudis shot down the missile before it reached the city.